apache/beam/sdks/go/README.md

 # Go SDK

-The Apache Beam Go SDK is the Beam Model implemented in the Go[] Programming Language](https://go.dev/).
+The Apache Beam Go SDK is the Beam Model implemented in the [Go Programming Language](https://go.dev/).
 It is based on the following initial [design](https://s.apache.org/beam-go-sdk-design-rfc).

 ## How to run the examples